wolfSSL/wolfBoot-examples/test-app-STM32F4-measured-boot/README.md

 `openocd -f openocd.config`

 Start new gdb session as described in `Usage`.

+Note: You can also use the ST-Util for GDB server using: `st-util -p 3333`.

 Please contact us at support@wolfssl.com for any questions about using this example.